 Bereavement Support Payment

-You can also access funeral grants from the DWP the form of Bereavement Support Payment2.
+You can also access funeral grants from the DWP in the form of Bereavement Support Payment.
 The grant is a one-off, tax-free lump sum designed to assist widowed spouses in adjusting to their lower household income.

 You can access this program even if you aren’t eligible for other government benefits, although the amount you can access will depend on your National Insurance contributions.
 Applicants also need to be under the age of State Pension.